okami101/vuetify-admin/packages/docs/guide/laravel.md

 Import `HasTranslations` from [Spatie Translatable](https://github.com/spatie/laravel-translatable) with addition of default locale detection from request for translatable fields saving or fetching.

 This trait will intercept all `locale` request input and set his value as default locale for saving.
 If not set default locale will be the user browser language in case you use included `Locale` middleware, if not this will be the app default locale.
-It should be used in conjunction with Vtec Admin resource translation feature as explained in [dedicated section](i18n.md#translatable).
+It should be used in conjunction with Vtec Admin resource translation feature as explained in [dedicated section](i18n.md#resource-translation).

 ### Global search filter

-If you need to add global search support in [Vtec Admin Iterator](crud/list.md), use `Vtec\Crud\Filters\SearchFilter` with all searchable fields as a specific filter inside allowedFilters method of [Spatie Query Builder](https://docs.spatie.be/laravel-query-builder/v2/features/filtering/) as next :
+If you want use global search in [Vtec Admin Iterator](crud/list.md), use `Vtec\Crud\Filters\SearchFilter` with all searchable fields inside allowedFilters method of [Spatie Query Builder](https://docs.spatie.be/laravel-query-builder/v2/features/filtering/) as next :

 ```php{4}
 return new BookCollection(